danfinn5/danfinn5.github.io/content/en/docs/api_docs/gettingstarted.md

    ```

 2. **Receive Authorization Code**
-   After a successful login, the user will be redirected to your redirect URI with an authorization code.
+   After a successful login, you are redirected to your redirect URI with an authorization code.

 3. **Exchange Authorization Code for Access Token**
    Make a `POST` request to the token URL to exchange the authorization code for an access token: